vesi_logo_med_black

 Instructor Description

-Karen Lea holds a Ph.D. in education, has TEFL certification, and is Project Management Professional certified.
-Dr. Lea has fifteen years’ experience teaching at the K–12 level and another seventeen years’ experience teaching education and leadership courses at the undergraduate and post-graduate levels.
-Currently she is an Assessment Developer at Western Governor's University.
-Dr. Lea has been professionally published over fifteen times and has served on more than a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
+Karen Lea holds a Ph.D. in education.
+Dr. Lea has fifteen years of experience teaching at the K–12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate levels.
+Those fourteen years in higher education included six years as a dean at a university and seven additional years in charge of assessment and accreditation at a university.
+Currently, she is a lead program development owner at Western Governors University.
+Dr. Lea has been professionally published more than fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.

 Contacting the Instructor

-You may contact the instructor by emailing karen_lea@virtualeduc.com or by calling (509) 891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+You may contact the instructor by emailing karen_lea@virtualeduc.com or by calling 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
-Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.
+Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 Technical Questions